0xDEADFED5/xtermia/README.md

 - Tells Evennia the terminal width/height at startup and on resize
 - All files are local, no internet required
 - Uses [Fira Code](https://github.com/tonsky/FiraCode) font because it has great box drawing characters
+- See commands/testaudio.py for an example on how to play/pause sound in the webclient

 ### Notes
 - There's mobile-specific code that I haven't actually been able to test, the font size might need to be adjusted